ztNIE/ztNIE.github.io/_posts/2025-09-26-terraform-module.markdown

 Only add `lifecycle` to your module if you're super confident and it's absolutely needed.

-Also there are some decisions looking like a big deal, but actually are **safe two-way doors**:
+There are also some decisions looking like a big deal, but actually are **safe two-way doors**:

 ### Two-way door: hard-coded default value in resources.

-It's okay to not make a variable for every attribute in your module.
-If the developer is not likely to modify it, it's perfectly fine to make it a hard-coded value because it's only a minor release to upgrade that to variable.
+If the developer is not likely to modify an attribute, it's perfectly fine to make it a hard-coded value because it's only a minor release to upgrade that to variable.

 For example, say this is the release `v1.0.0`